 - Free FTP (Windows)

 Once you have an FTP client downloaded to your computer, use the following steps to learn about how to make simple changes to site files using file transfer protocol.

 How to use FTP to access your WordPress site (in four steps)

-Before you get started, it’s important to understand the risks inherent in using FTP.
-You’ll be making permanent changes directly to your site’s files, which means that if you aren’t careful you can make irreversible mistakes.
-Therefore, it’s crucial to make sure you have a recent backup in place, so you can restore your website if anything goes wrong.
+Before you get started, it’s important to understand the risks of using FTP.
+Any FTP modification can make permanent changes directly to your site’s files, so if you aren’t careful, you could cause problems.
+Therefore, it’s crucial to make sure you have a recent site backup in place, so you can restore your website if anything goes wrong.

 Step 2: Install FileZilla